Making meningitis a health priority

 Other vaccine-preventable diseases (such as measles and tetanus) saw global rates drop by 70-90%, but meningitis is drastically behind, dropping just 53% between 1990 and 2017.

 Image: MRF raises awareness of the need for action in the media.

 Working with Wilton Park, MRF bought together meningitis experts, civil society, global health organisations, academics and people affected by the disease from around the globe, to develop a plan.
 As a charity providing support, we hear from families who live with the consequences of meningitis every day and we amplified their voice to drive change.

 At the end of the meeting, the World Health Organization (WHO) committed to taking action that would help to:

 - 2. Reduce cases and deaths from vaccine-preventable meningitis

-3. Reduce disability and maximise quality of life for people affected by meningitis
+- 3. Reduce disability and maximise the quality of life for people affected by meningitis

-The summit report called for a new plan for meningitis that inherits the success of the past two decades and looks to address the challenges of the next 13 years to 2030.
+The report from the meeting called for a new plan for meningitis that inherits the success of the past two decades and looks to address the challenges to 2030.